 In this article, I’ll go through both the positives and the negatives of expat life in Malta, grouped into 14 different areas, through the eyes of someone who’s spent around 3 years on the island and has previously lived in 5 other EU countries – from East to West to South.

-UPDATE (15/02/17): Since I first published this artilce, it’s gotten a lot of feedback on social media and other channels (as well as the comments below).
+2017 UPDATE: Since I first published this article, it’s gotten a lot of feedback on social media and other channels (as well as the comments below).
 A lot of people agree with most of it, while others have had different experiences.
-That’s to be expected, of course, as with mostly everything in life, ‘your mileage may vary’.
+That’s to be expected, of course, as with most everything in life, ‘your mileage may vary’.
 But we’ve made a few updates regardless, to keep up with the promise to keep this overview up-to-date.

 Cost of Living in Malta